Personalized marketing: Costs and Benefits

 Personalized marketing is used by businesses to engage in personalized pricing which is a form of price discrimination.
 Personalized marketing is being adopted in one form or another by many different companies because of the benefits it brings for both the businesses and their customers.

+Described below are the costs and benefits of personalized marketing for businesses and customers:

 Businesses

-Before the Internet, it was difficult for businesses to measure the success of their marketing campaigns.
-A campaign would be launched, and even if there was a change in revenue, it was nearly impossible to determine what impact the campaign had on the change.
+Prior to the Internet, businesses faced challenges in measuring the success of their marketing campaigns.
+A campaign would be launched, and even if there was a change in revenue, it was often challenging to determine what impact the campaign had on the change.
 Personalized marketing allows businesses to learn more about customers based on demographic, contextual, and behavioral data.
 This behavioral data, as well as being able to track consumers’ habits, allows firms to better determine what advertising campaigns and marketing efforts are bringing customers in and what demographics they are influencing.
 This allows firms to drop efforts that are ineffective, as well as put more money into the techniques that are bringing in customers.

 Some personalized marketing can also be automated, increasing the efficiency of a business's marketing strategy.
 For example, an automated email could be sent to a user shortly after an order is placed, giving suggestions for similar items or accessories that may help the customer better use the product he or she ordered, or a mobile app could send a notification about relevant deals to a customer when he or she is close to a store.